opendocsg/slw-judgments-backfill/2008_SGHC_18/report.md

 92     At the request of counsel, submissions on costs were fixed for hearing on a later date.
 At the hearing on costs, I awarded the plaintiff half the costs in its action and, likewise, I granted the defendant half the costs in the counterclaim.
 I shall deal only with the costs awarded to the plaintiff in view of its appeal.

-93     Ordinarily, costs should of course follow the event and a successful party who had acted neither improperly nor unreasonably should not be deprived of any part of his costs: _Tullio v Maoro_ [1994] 2 SLR 489.
+93     Ordinarily, costs should of course follow the event and a successful party who had acted neither improperly nor unreasonably should not be deprived of any part of his costs: _Tullio v Maoro_ <span class="citation">[1994] 2 SLR 489</span>.

 94     In _Re Elgindata Ltd (No 2)_ [1993] 1 All ER 232, the English Court of Appeal laid down the following principles (conveniently set out in the headnotes):